timothyguo86/webpack-starter/README.md

 ## Prepare

 This script was initially setup for installing the [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/lint-staged/lint-staged).
 It sets up the `.husky` directory, which you can ignore.
-This script installs and lint-staged.
-It sets up the .husky directory, which you can ignore.
 When you run `git commit -m <message>`, Husky executes the `.husky/pre-commit` script through `lint-staged`.
 This ensures linting and other tasks are performed on staged git files before committing.

 ```bash
 npm run prepare